-Mac and Cheese.
+Mac and cheese.
 It just speaks for itself.
-It’s an American classic that we all grew up on and picky eaters all over U.S. live off of. hah!
-But, let’s be honest, I am not a picky eater and I still love Mac and Cheese!
+It’s an American classic that we all grew up on and picky eaters all over the U.S. live off of. hah!
+But, let’s be honest, I am not a picky eater and I still love mac and cheese!
 It’s just the best and why I wanted to create this One-Pot Mac and Cheese.

 But not today.
 Not this recipe.
-I am sticking to the basics and this one is for those of you that want to make a cleaned up version of the real thing…but way faster and much cleaner.
-The reason why it works so well is because when you cook the (gluten free) pasta in the liquid and don’t drain it, you’re left with a delicious, starchy sauce.
+I am sticking to the basics and this one is for those of you that want to make a cleaned-up version of the real thing…but way faster and much cleaner.
+The reason why it works so well is that when you cook the (gluten-free) pasta in the liquid and don’t drain it, you’re left with a delicious, starchy sauce.
 Throw in some cheese, a few seasonings and voila!
 It’s ready to hit the table.
 No joke, it is just as fast and easy as making the boxed stuff.

 The other great thing about this One-Pot Mac and Cheese recipe is you can make it your own!
-Add any type of meat and veggie you want to the dish or, you can even get fancy and use gruyere cheese and add lobster to it (what!?).
+Add any type of meat and veggie you want to the dish or, you can even get fancy and use Gruyere cheese and add lobster to it (what!?).
 The possibilities are pretty much endless.

 - 2 cups water

 - 2 tbsp. butter (preferably grassfed)

 - 12 oz. dried pasta (elbow, fusilli, or bowtie work well)-- I use Jovial Gluten Free Brown Rice Pasta

 - 1/2 tsp. kosher salt, or more to taste

 - 1/2 tsp. garlic powder